Do you REALLY know what is in your home?

 - Read labels carefully.
 The label on that can of paint contains some valuable information, including drying times, warning labels and other important information.
 Always know what you’re working with.

-Below are tips to help From VOC to other hazards:
+Below are tips to help keep your family safe.
+From VOC to other hazards:

 1) Old smoke alarms